wtding1998/wtding1998.github.io/content/_index.md

 - Manifold Optimization

 ## Publications
-- **Wentao Ding**, Jianze Li, Shuzhong Zhang, *Projectively and weakly simultaneously diagonalizable matrices and their applications*, 2022, [arXiv:2205.13245](https://arxiv.org/abs/2205.13245).
+- Wentao Ding, Jianze Li, Shuzhong Zhang, *Projectively and weakly simultaneously diagonalizable matrices and their applications*, 2022, [arXiv:2205.13245](https://arxiv.org/abs/2205.13245).
 Accepted by SIAM Journal on Matrix Analysis and Applications, to be published.

 ## Contact
 E-mail: wentaoding at link.cuhk.edu.cn